f5devcentral/f5-bd-ansible-provisioner-docs/docs/build_environment.rst

    cd f5_provisioner/provisioner

-1. Configure f5_vars.yml to reflect your environment under provisioning.
+1. As we are using Ansible for provisioning, you will need to configure the variable file - f5_vars.yml to that will be used by the Ansible playbook.
+These variables reflect your AWS environment.

    - Modify the AWS region on which the infrastructure will spin up
    - Modify the ec2_name_prefix to represent a workshop unique to your environment